openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.md

 could use a parallel phone for example on day 5 or so.
 The parallel phones(s) could upload the blood sugar values into the Abbott Cloud (LibreView).
 LibreView can generate reports for your diabetes team.
-There are many patients who absolutely need this.

 Please note that the original patched app **does not have any connection to the internet** to avoid tracking.

 However there is a variant of the patched app supporting LibreView with enabled internet access.
 Please be aware that your data is transferred to the cloud then.
-But your diadoc tool- and reporting chain is fully supported then.
+But your endo team reporting is fully supported then.
 With that variant it is also possible to move the alarms of a running sensor to a different device which not has started the sensor.
 Please google in diabetes related German forums how this could